Why Teaching Others May Be Our Greatest Legacy

 By: Beth Garrison, Senior Consultant

 I have been thinking a lot as I finish my first term as a PhD student about my own personal mission and vision for my future.
 I want to make a difference in this world, to “save the world with behavior analysis,” as they say, but have no clue where to start.
-Thinking back on our own beginnings in the field, which started with B.F.
+Thinking back on our own beginnings in the field, which began with B.F.
 Skinner’s work, I realized, it starts with teaching.

 In 1958, Skinner published "Teaching Machines,” in Science magazine after being inspired by observing his daughter’s math class in 1953, to where he did not observe individualized learning, nor immediate reinforcement for correct responding (Barrett, 2002).
 It was here that one of his great, but not well-known work started in The Technology of Teaching (Skinner, 1968).
 Skinner envisioned a world where learners could learn at their own pace, and receive immediate feedback on work.
 Unfortunately, he never saw this vision turn to reality, and in 1993, right before he died, he stated in personal correspondence, “I think education is the greatest disappointment of my life (Barrett, 2002, p.
 42).”